cameronMcConnell/RateGuardJs/README.md

 new RateGuardJS(totalAllowedRequests, totalRequestsWindowMins, timeoutMinutes)
 ```

-* totalAllowedRequests: The maximum number of requests allowed within the time window.
+* `totalAllowedRequests`: The maximum number of requests allowed within the time window.
-* totalRequestsWindowMins: The time window duration in minutes.
+* `totalRequestsWindowMins`: The time window duration in minutes.
-* timeoutMinutes: The delay duration in minutes if the request limit is exceeded.
+* `timeoutMinutes`: The delay duration in minutes if the request limit is exceeded.

 ### sendRequest(url, params, requestHandler)
-* url: The URL to which the request is made.
+* `url`: The URL to which the request is made.
-* params: The parameters for the request.
+* `params`: The parameters for the request.
-* requestHandler: The function to handle the request.
+* `requestHandler`: The function to handle the request.
 It should return a promise.

 ## Unit Tests
 Jest is included in the package.json.
 To run the unit tests, simply use: